elzbth-exe/docs/docs/start/underlay.en.md

 **Note: The length of the ProviderNetwork resource name must not exceed 12.**

 - `defaultInterface`: The default node NIC name.
 When the ProviderNetwork is successfully created, an OVS bridge named br-net1 (in the format `br-NAME`) is created in each node (except excludeNodes) and the specified node NIC is bridged to this bridge.
-- `customInterfaces`: Optionally, you can specify the NIC to be used for a specific node.
+- `customInterfaces`: Optional, you can specify the NIC to be used for a specific node.
 - `excludeNodes`: Optional, to specify nodes that do not bridge the NIC.
 Nodes in this list will be added with the `net1.provider-network.ovn.kubernetes.io/exclude=true` tag.

 Other nodes will be added with the following tags: